ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

     [:link:01_C_diamond_scf.in](03_bandstructure/01_C_diamond_scf.in)
     to get the ground state charge density.

-### Step 2 - NSCF(bands) Calculation
+#### Step 2 - NSCF(bands) Calculation
-Use that density to perform a non self-consistent (NSCF) calculation for k-points along chosen high-symmetry lines.
-In an NSCF calculation, the energy is not minimised as the charge density is read-in and kept fixed.
-Instead the Kohn-Sham energies and states for a particular k-point are calculated by diagonalizing the Hamiltonian generated by the charge density.
+The second step is to use the obtained charge density to construct Hamiltonian at a certain set of k-points and diagonalize them obtain the Kohn-Sham eigenvalues at those k-points.
+This is called a non-self-consistent field (NSCF) calculation as the charge density is kept fixed.
+We choose a set of k-points along a path in the Brillouin zone so that we can later visualize how the eigenvalues change along this path.

-For this to work, we need to choose a set of high symmetry k-points for carbon diamond.
-Since diamond has a face-centred cubic (FCC) lattice, we have chosen the path `Γ-K-X-Γ'-L-X-W-L` where `Γ'` indicates the gamma point in a different Brillouin zone.
+Since diamond has a face-centred cubic (FCC) lattice, we have chosen the path `Γ-X-U|K-Γ-L-W-X` where `U|K` means no k-point is sampled between `U` and `K`.

 A brief overview of the
 [:link: input file](03_bandstructure/02_C_diamond_nscf.in) is